Learngene: Inheriting Condensed Knowledge from the Ancestry Model to Descendant Models: Experiments

-We use the visualization technique~\cite{selvaraju2017grad} to derive the output of different layers in the ancestry model and qualitatively visualize why \textit{Learngene} can preserve the common and stable knowledge.
-These visualizations can help us understand the role that the condensed \textbf{learngene} layers play in the overall performance of the model.
+We use the visualization technique~\cite{selvaraju2017grad} to derive the output of different layers in the ancestry model and qualitatively visualize why \textit{Learngene} can preserve the significant knowledge.
+These visualizations can help us understand the role that the condensed learngene layers play in the overall performance of the model.

-For ViT, the meta-network is inclined to select the lower layers as \textbf{learngene} layers, consequently making the higher layers the \textbf{non-learngene} layers.
-Some preceding studies~\cite{raghu2021do, park2022how} have shown that the lower layers in ViT contain the local texture and semantic concept.
-Usually, the local texture and semantic concept are the common knowledge~\cite{selvaraju2017grad, GilpinBYBSK18}.
-We name the last encoder of \textbf{learngene} layers as the low layer and the last encoder layer of \textbf{non-learngene} layers as the high layer.
-Figure~\ref{fig:visualization_vit} shows that the low layer is able to pay attention to both semantic concept and local texture, while the high layer is not able to accurately focus on these features.
-For example, in the first column of Figure~\ref{fig:visualization_vit}, the low layer is able to perceive the outline of the insect, while the high layer is not able to clearly identify it.
-Similarly, in the second column, the low layer is able to perceive both the semantic concept of a leopard and the local texture of the grassland environment where it is located, while the high layer is unable to do so.
-These findings suggest that the \textbf{learngene} layers of ViT can preserve common knowledge.
+For ViT, the meta-network is inclined to extract the lower layers of an ancestry model as the learngene layers, thereby rendering the higher layers of the ancestry model as the non-learngene layers.
+Some preceding studies~\cite{raghu2021do, park2022how} have shown that the lower layers in ViT encompass the local texture and semantic concept.
+Usually, the local texture and semantic concept are the significant knowledge~\cite{selvaraju2017grad, GilpinBYBSK18}.
+Figure~\ref{fig:visualization_vit} shows that the learngene layer is able to pay attention to both semantic concept and local texture, while the non-learngene layer is not able to accurately focus on these features.
+For example, in the first column of Figure~\ref{fig:visualization_vit}, the learngene layer is able to perceive the outline of the insect, while the non-learngene layer is not able to clearly identify it.
+Similarly, in the second column, the learngene layer is able to perceive both the semantic concept of a leopard and the local texture of the grassland environment where it is located, while the non-learngene layer is unable to do so.
+These findings suggest that the learngene layers of ViT can preserve significant knowledge.